 The next pay-per-view (PPV) on the WWE schedule is the Extreme Rules event set to take place on Sun., Sept.
 26, 2021, at the Nationwide Arena in Columbus, Ohio.
 This year’s show reverts back to being a “normal” version of the show, considering last year’s event was promoted as “The Horror Show at Extreme Rules.”
 As for normal, well, none of the matches set for the card right now currently have any extreme stipulation.
 There’s time for that to change, however.

-We’re a couple weeks from showtime and the card looks like this:
+We’re just one week from showtime and the card looks like this:

 - Roman Reigns (c) vs. The Demon (Universal championship)

 Finn Balor has been steady getting overshadowed all throughout his time chasing Reigns for the Universal title.
 First it was John Cena who outright stole his match, and now it’s Brock Lesnar, who already has a scheduled match against Reigns for the title at Crown Jewel next month in Saudi Arabia.
 The only hook left was for Balor to bring back The Demon.

 - Becky Lynch (c) vs. Bianca Belair (SmackDown women’s championship)